Environment Studies Program - Awards

 - Professor Jennifer Klug and Professor Tod Osier, Associate Professors of Biology.
 Winner of the “Leaders in Campus Sustainability” for 2011-2012 for “Creating the Campus Garden.”
 Their leadership in creating support for this initiative, building the garden itself, overseeing its operation, and involving students in educational and co-curricular activities involving the garden have had a lasting and important impact on our campus

 Student Research Award.
-The Student Research award may be given annually to one or two students enrolled in the Program for outstanding research achievements in environment and sustainability issues.
-This award will be given for the first time in 2013.
+The Student Research award is given annually to a students enrolled in the Program for outstanding research achievements in environment and sustainability issues.
 In addition to its announcement at an event during Earth Week, this Award is included in the annual College of Arts and Sciences Awards Ceremony.
+Given for the first time in 2013, recent winners include JoshuaRobichaud (2013).